|

 The Chinese

-army had never been wholly satisfied with it's Type 56
+army had never been fully satisfied with accuracy of its

 (license-produced version of the Soviet